cerebris/jsonapi-resources/README.md

 ##### ActsAsResourceController

 `JSONAPI::Resources` also provides a module, `JSONAPI::ActsAsResourceController`.
-You can include this module to bring in all the features of `ResourceController` into your existing controller class.
+You can include this module to mix in all the features of `ResourceController` into your existing controller class.

 For example: